Larry Walker: 2000−01 seasons

-Prior the 2001 season, Walker committed to a new fitness regimen, including enlisting a personal trainer.
-He displayed restored health in his right arm on Opening Day, throwing out Fernando Viña of the Cardinals at home plate (video).
+Prior the 2001 season, Walker committed to a new fitness regimen, including using a personal trainer.
+He displayed restored health in his right arm on Opening Day, throwing out Fernando Viña of the Cardinals at home plate.
 Walker opened the season with a 10-game hit streak, from April 4−13, batting .425 with six home runs and 16 RBI.
 From April 17 to May 23, Walker safely reached base in 31 consecutive games.
 He batted .375, 11 home runs, 30 RBI during the month of April, becoming the first player in NL history to hit at least 11 home runs in the month of April twice.
 On May 22, he swiped his 200th career base.
 He scored his 1,000th career run on June 3 versus San Francisco.

 Walker was selected to play in the 2001 All-Star Game, starting as the designated hitter and batting fifth.
 On August 5, he hit his 300th career home run, coming against the Pittsburgh Pirates in a 5−4 loss.
 He hit his 204th home run for Colorado on August, passing Castilla for the franchise record.
 On September 5, he took the lead for good for the batting title from former Expos teammate Moisés Alou.
 By scoring five runs on September 24 versus San Diego, Walker tied his career-high and the Rockies franchise record.

 On the season, Walker tied Ichiro Suzuki for the major league lead in batting at .350 for his third batting title, with 38 homers and 123 RBI in 497 at bats.
 He did not reach his personal goal of 150 games, but did play in 142 and managed 601 plate appearances, his highest totals since 1997.
 Also he finished in the top ten in numerous other categories, including second in OBP (.449), third in offensive win % (.831), fifth in SLG (.663), sixth in OPS (1.111), adjusted OPS+ (160), at bats per home run (13.1), and WAR (7.8), and ninth in home runs.
 He led the majors with a .406 home batting average and in left-hander versus left-hander batting average at .378.
 He won another Gold Glove that year.